 First make sure the CD-ROM driver (CDROMDRV.COM) is installed and insert the test media CD (Toshiba-EMI Test Disk TDY-03).
-To execute the CD-ROM test, select 13 from the DIAGNOSTICS TEST MENU, press Enter and follow the directions on the screen.
-The CD-ROM test contains four subtests that test the 400 series CD-ROM functions.
+To execute the CD-ROM test, select 13 from the DIAGNOSTICS TEST MENU, press Enter, and follow the directions on the screen.
+The CD-ROM test contains one subtest that tests the CD-ROM functions.